Fathy89/Delivery-Time-Prediction-Streamlit/README.md

 ---

 ## 🖥️ Streamlit App Tabs

 The app contains six tabs, each with a specific purpose:

-- Data Tab
+- **Data Tab**
   Displays column definitions and dataset overview.

-- Analysis Tab
+- **Analysis Tab**
   Shows various plots.
   Includes a button under each plot that gives a comment/insight when pressed.

-- Recommendation Tab :
+- **Recommendation Tab**
   Provides actionable recommendations based on analysis.

-- Model Tab
+- **Model Tab**
   Allows you to input data and get the predicted delivery time using the trained model.

-- Score Tab
+- **Score Tab**
   Displays model performance metrics when run on different test datasets.

-- About Me Tab
+- **About Me Tab**

-   General information about the developer
+  General information about the developer.

 ---
 ## 📊 App Screenshot